Code block to execute for each item

-loop comes in.
-It's particularly useful when you know exactly which collection of items you want to work through, one by one.
-Think of processing all elements in a list, all characters in a string, or repeating an action a specific number of times.
+Python offers various constructs for controlling program flow.
+The for loop provides a direct and efficient way to perform an action for each item within a sequence or collection.
+It is particularly useful when processing a known collection of items, one by one.
+Common uses include iterating over all elements in a list, all characters in a string, or repeating an action a specific number of times.

 for variable_name in sequence: